jonathanmark/TektalkProgramTheFutureAccenture/README.md

 ### Game

+The rule of the game is to find the given translated word and determine if it is correct.
+If the image captured equates to that or the random word provided by our app then the score would add a point if not it remains the same and the scoring would not add another score unless the previous high score in the 60 secs time frame would be surpassed.

 <img src ="sample_images/startGame.jpg" width = 300> <img src ="sample_images/wrongObjectGame.jpg" width = 300>  <img src ="sample_images/CorrectobjectGame.jpg" width = 300>

 ### Result